bigchaindb/BEPs/21/README.md

 ### Two New Transaction Types & Validating Them

 Two new transaction ("operation") types are proposed, namely `VALIDATOR_ELECTION` and `VOTE`.
 The `VALIDATOR_ELECTION` transaction is an extension of the`CREATE` transaction and `VOTE` is an extension of `TRANSFER`.
-A `VALIDATOR_ELECTION` transaction must satisfy all the constraints that a `CREATE` transaction must satisfy, plus some additional ones (e.g. its own JSON schema).
-A `VOTE` transaction must satisfy all the constraints that a `TRANSFER` transaction must satisfy, plus some additional ones (e.g. its own JSON schema).
+A `VALIDATOR_ELECTION` transaction must satisfy all the constraints that a `CREATE` transaction must satisfy, plus some additional ones (e.g. its own JSON Schema).
+A `VOTE` transaction must satisfy all the constraints that a `TRANSFER` transaction must satisfy, plus some additional ones (e.g. its own JSON Schema).

+Note: At the time of writing, all BigchainDB JSON Schema files (YAML files) could be found in the `bigchaindb/common/schema/` directory of [the bigchaindb/bigchaindb repository on GitHub](https://github.com/bigchaindb/bigchaindb).

 ### Election Process